Jack Russell Terrier Health Issues

 Jack Russell Terriers are predisposed to several health conditions including luxating patella, deafness, eye disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 13-17 lbs of animal and 13-16 yrs of companionship with a Jack Russell Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 The Jack Russell Terrier's moderate shedding coat and high activity requirements tell only part of the story — their terrier heritage shapes everything from trainability to health risks.

 Genetic Screening